-- Thirdly and we think very importantly it says a lot about YOU as a possible future employee.
-It shows that you want to be keep learning and developing which is what Dive Centers owners and Managers is what we want to see!
+- Thirdly, and we think very importantly, it says a lot about YOU as a possible future employee.
+It shows that you want to be keep learning and developing which is what Dive Centers owners and Managers want to see!

 At the end of the day you cannot go wrong learning and increasing your knowledge and skills ...

-IDC Pricing Options: the best price IDC and cheapest PADI Instructor Courses is got by taking IDC packages.
+IDC Pricing Options: the best price IDC and cheapest PADI Instructor Courses are got by taking IDC packages.

 PADI Instructor Development Course Pricing Options